Healthy Sooner FAQs

 What is SAGES doing to address these disparities?

 SAGES is committed to empowering patients and referring physicians with the data, knowledge and training on minimally invasive techniques available.
-Just last year SAGES launched its “Healthy Sooner” initiative in order to raise awareness among patients about the benefits of MIS and to promote the adoption of MIS techniques among health care providers.
+In 2015 SAGES launched its “Healthy Sooner” initiative in order to raise awareness among patients about the benefits of MIS and to promote the adoption of MIS techniques among health care providers.

 2 Current national practice patterns for inpatient management of ventral abdominal wall hernia in the United States.
 Funk LM, Perry KA, Narula VK, Mikami DJ, Melvin WS.
 Department of Surgery, Center for Minimally Invasive Surgery, The Ohio State University Wexner Medical Center, Columbus, OH, 43210, USA